Encrypted

 — Caitlin Goldblatt, Scan the Police founder, on learning of encryption plans

-Breaking News
+Breaking news

 A shooting that's "breaking news" at minute 1 is old news by minute 15.
 Journalists arrive at scenes after they've concluded.

-Active Threats
+Active threats

 During an active shooter or dangerous pursuit, 15 minutes is the difference between warning people and documenting history.

 Accounts like @ScanThePolice can't provide immediate documentation.
-By the time audio releases, the narrative is already set.
+By the time the audio releases, the narrative is already set.

-Community Safety
+Community safety

 BPD stated that "established media outlets" who sign a memorandum of understanding would receive equipment for scanner access.
 However, this creates a two-tiered system where the department decides who qualifies as "established media"—explicitly excluding community watchdogs like Scan the Police.